 - Develop the tools needed to manage biological sources and sinks with a landscape approach that embraces water, soil and biodiversity objectives.

-Land cover maps (click to enlarge)
+Land cover maps

+Click to enlarge maps.
 Note that the maps of pre-human and pre-European land cover are estimates based on a range of data sources.